 Through all this Tyll appears, disappears, at one point shows up in a town and makes fools of everyone after thrilling them with his entertainment, shortly after which he leaves and the inhabitants are overrun and killed by an unnamed army.

-There is spiritual and philosophic content consistent with the beliefs of the era, which is both taken seriously and ridiculed In line with the ambivalent feel of the story:
+There is spiritual and philosophic content consistent with the beliefs of the era, which is both taken seriously and ridiculed in line with the ambivalent feel of the story:

 …the Lord God created himself and still must create himself, day after day, for if he didn’t do so, everything would cease from one moment to the next—who, if not God, should prevent the world from simply not existing?

 …indeed.
 This argument supporting deism or something like it is asking why is there anything?
-But at the same time the picture of God keeping himself busy to prevent everything falling into a void reminds me of Tyll who does a fine job of the same kind of thing on his own.
+But at the same time the picture of God keeping himself busy to prevent everything falling into a void reminds us of Tyll who does a fine job of the same kind of thing on his own.